Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 ruled by Nero, one of the most infamous of Rome’s emperors.
 Yet despite the

-despotic nature of his regime, believers are summoned to accord it respect and
+despotic nature of his regime, the apostle summoned believers to show respect and

 GOD’S ORDER

-arrange, set, appoint.”
-In other words, governing authorities exist due to the
+set, appoint.”
+In other words, governing authorities exist due to the “arrangement”

-“arrangement” of God, whether we understand His reasons for the present order
+of God, whether we understand His reasons for the present order or not.

 not new.
 Paul builds his argument on Old Testament precedents, including